nblockbuster/D2StaticDocs/README.md

 Notes:
 - These file codenames are probably unique and not called this by anyone besides me & maybe 42, who had helped me with this adventure tremendously.
 - I do all of my coding and documentation in little endian, so classes will be like `AD938080` instead of `808093AD`
-- Loadzone files are *pain*.
+- Loadzone files are somewhat *pain*.
 If you want, you can try and parse them but be warned, it's not very beginner friendly

 ## Model Structures